blewett/python-cold-air-pump/README.md

 The DS18B20 water resistent/waterproof temperature sensors are about $2 US each.
 Variants of the SONOFF S31 WiFi controled power switches are in the $10 US range.
 Window fans and computers are market rate as we all know.
 The python code is free.

 It is common to load a copy of the Tasmota operating system onto the WiFi based power switch.
 Some power switches ship with a version of Tasmota or are configured to allow an over the air (OTA) download of it.
 The python code here assumes one has a Tasmota configured power switch.
 All of this produces a cloud and subscription free system.

-The DS18B20 temperature sensors are connected to 3.3 volt power, ground, and GPIO data - I use GPIO pin 4.
-There is a 4.7K resistor placed between power and data.
-There is a third wire from the DS18B20 that of course goes to ground.
-DS18B20 wiring for each device can be stacked next to each other.

 For Raspberry PI's one has to add the one wire support.
 Do this by adding: